hannahallain/Trillo-Booking-App/README.md

 This project is still in progress - Responsive elements coming soon.

 This project was part of the Udemy course: Advanced CSS and Sass: Flexbox, Grid, Animations and More by Jonas Schmedtmannn.
-The primary designs belong to Jonas, however I did make some adjustments to match more modern designs, since this course is a few years old now.
+The creative design elements belong to Jonas, however I did make some adjustments to match more modern designs, since this course is a few years old now.